spf13/cobra/README.md

 - `PostRun`
 - `PersistentPostRun`

+By default `Persistent*Run` functions declared within children will override their parents.
+Setting `cobra.EnablePersistentHookOverride` to false changes this behavior to also run the parent `Persistent*Run` functions.

-An example of two commands which use all of these features is below.
+An example of two commands is below.
 When the subcommand is executed, it will run the root command's `PersistentPreRun` but not the root command's `PersistentPostRun`:

 ```go
 package main